How much do solar panels cost? The golden question.

-But don’t be thrown off by the ‘long’ payback period or similar LCOE’s as neither tells the full story.
+Don’t be thrown off by the ‘long’ payback period, it does not tell the full story.
 The final comparison to take into account for the value of a solar power system is the overall value of using solar compared to the overall value of using grid-tied electricity.
 By ‘value’ I simply mean the overall costs and revenue from solar panels vs the overall costs and revenue from using the grid (there is no revenue from grid electricity).

 People often get caught up with the payback period of solar panels but they never seem to ask themselves:

 “What is the payback period or ROI of using grid electricity?”

 Isn’t getting your money back eventually better than giving it away indefinitely?

 Another way of thinking about this investment is to compare it to a vehicle or a house.
 Would you rent a house for 30 years?
 Would you rent a car for 30 years?

 Yes, it is a major up-front investment but it makes much more sense to purchase your home/vehicle to save money over the long-term and earn equity in the asset.

 With this in mind it is important to compare the relative payback period of solar panels.
 This is done by observing how much money would be spend on continually renting grid electricity vs owning your solar energy.

 It is pretty staggering to see how much money is wasted on continually renting electricity for 30 years.
 This graph shows that you can save $12,000 over a 30-year span compared to a $33,000 deficit over the same period.